Hong Kong Trade Development Council

-The Hong Kong Trade Development Council (HKTDC) is a statutory body established in 1966 as the international marketing dedicated to creating opportunities for Hong Kong's businesses.
-The organisation has fifty offices around the world, including 13 on the Chinese mainland.
-With more than 50 years of experience, its mission is to explore opportunities for Hong Kong companies, especially small and medium-sized enterprises (SMEs), and connect them with business partners around the world.
+The Hong Kong Trade Development Council (HKTDC) is a statutory body established in 1966 for international marketing dedicated to creating opportunities for Hong Kong's businesses.
+The organisation has 51 offices around the world, including 13 in the Chinese mainland.
+With close to 60 years of experience, its mission is to explore opportunities for Hong Kong companies, especially small and medium-sized enterprises (SMEs), and connect them with business partners around the world.

 Governance

 The HKTDC is governed by a 19-member Council of Hong Kong business leaders and senior government officials.
 It plans and supervises the organisation's global operations, services and promotional activities.
-The Council also oversees the operation of the Hong Kong Convention and Exhibition Centre.
+The council also oversees the operation of the Hong Kong Convention and Exhibition Centre.

-Dr Peter K N Lam is the tenth HKTDC chairman since the Council's establishment.
-He started his term as chairman on 1 June 2019.
-On 1 October 2014, Margaret Fong succeeded Fred Lam as the Executive Director of the HKTDC.
-Ms Fong is responsible for the HKTDC's worldwide operations.
+Frederick Ma is the eleventh HKTDC Chairman since the council's establishment.
+He started his term as Chairman on 1 June 2025.
+On 1 October 2014, Sophia Chong succeeded Margaret Fong as the Executive Director of the HKTDC.
+Ms Chong is responsible for the HKTDC's worldwide operations.